mrhan1993/Fooocus-API/README.md

 | --- | --- |
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/konieshadow/Fooocus-API/blob/colab/colab.ipynb) | Fooocus-API

+### Reuse model files from Fooocus
+You can simple copy `user_path_config.txt` file from your local Fooocus folder to Fooocus-API's root folder.
+See [Customization](https://github.com/lllyasviel/Fooocus#customization) for details.

 ### Start app
 Need python version >= 3.10, or use conda to create a new env.